 If you garden in zones 3-6, you’ll need to dig up your dahlia bulbs and store them indoors.
 For this task you need pruning shears, a shovel or digging fork, survey tape and marker, damp growing mix, and some big nursery pots, black plastic trash bags or large boxes.
 Here’s how to do it:

-5. PACK.
-The root balls can be stored in one of several ways.
+PACK.
+You can store the root balls in several ways.
 You can plant them in large nursery pots with damp potting soil.
 Or store them in ventilated cardboard boxes or plastic tubs that are partially s with damp growing mix, peat moss or vermiculite.
 I usually store several clumps together in large black plastic trash bags.
 I don’t seal the bags, just loosely gather the top so moisture stays in, but there’s still some air circulation.

-7. CHECK.
+CHECK.
 Check on your dahlias periodically through the winter.
 If conditions are too moist, there may be some mushy tubers.
 Remove them and reduce the moisture level.
-If the tubers are wrinkled and dry, mist them or add some damp growing mix to help them rehydrate.
+If the tubers are wrinkled, rehydrate them by misting or surrounding them with some damp growing.

-When spring arrives, go through all of your saved dahlias and discard any tubers that look like they didn’t make it.
-Then it’s time to start dividing the root balls into manageable clumps.
-If you haven’t done this before, just make sure each clump of tubers includes several sprouts, growth eyes or growth buds.
-These occur near where the tuber meets the stem.
-To be safe, just divide the root ball into a couple clumps, leaving some of last year’s stem attached to each clump.
+In early March, go through all of your saved dahlias and discard any tubers that look like they didn’t make it.
+Then start dividing the root balls into manageable clumps.
+If this is your first time dividing dahlias, just make sure each tuber includes several sprouts, also known as growth eyes or growth buds.
+These occur near where the tuber meets the stem (note the small, rounded bumps and little white nub in the photo below).
+To be safe, just divide the root ball into a couple large clumps, leaving some of last year’s stem attached to each clump.

-You can learn more by watching our bulb expert Hans Langeveld in this video: How to Lift and Store Dahlias.
-For more information about growing, you may be interested in: All About Dahlias, How to Pinch and Stake Dahlias, How to Plant Dahlias (video) and Dahlias: 8 Great Looks.
+To learn more, watch our bulb expert Hans Langeveld in this video: How to Lift and Store Dahlias.
+You may be interested in: All About Dahlias, How to Pinch and Stake Dahlias, How to Plant Dahlias (video) and Dahlias: 8 Great Looks.